Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains

 Our next aim is to show that the system (\ref{32}) has a unique global strong solution by exploiting the monotonicity property (see (\ref{3.11y})) and a stochastic generalization of the Minty-Browder technique.
-The local monotonicity property of the linear and nonlinear operators and a stochastic generalization of the Minty-Browder technique has been used to obtain solvability results in the works \cite{MJSS,SSSP,ICAM,MTM,MTM6}, etc. \begin{theorem} Let $\u_0\in \mathrm{L}^2(\Omega;\H)$, for $r> 3$ be given.
-Then there exists a \emph{pathwise unique strong solution} $\u(\cdot)$ to the system (\ref{32}) such that with $\mathbb{P}$-a.s., continuous trajectories in $\H$. \end{theorem} \begin{proof} The global solvability results of the system (\ref{32}) is divided into the following steps.
+The local monotonicity property of the linear and nonlinear operators and a stochastic generalization of the Minty-Browder technique has been used to obtain solvability results in the works \cite{ICAM,MJSS,MTM,MTM6,SSSP}, etc.